 (c) if one of them is sentenced for the offence, a sentence must not be imposed on the other for the offence.

-[Section 114C inserted by No. 28 of 2015 s.
+[Section 114C inserted: No. 28 of 2015 s.
 58.]

 114D.
 Infringement notices for vessel offences

 (1) If an alleged offence is a vessel offence and the identity of the alleged offender is not known and cannot immediately be ascertained, an infringement notice for the alleged offence —